Surduc: Relief

 With an area of 71.42 km2 (6th among the county communes), Surduc occupies a central-eastern position within Sălaj County, at the contact of four important relief units: Someș Corridor, Șimișna–Gârbou Hills, Almaș–Agrij Depression and Prisnel Peak.
 The commune is located to the east of the "intracarpathian yoke" (Meseș Mountains–Dumbrava Hill–Prisnel Peak).
 The Șimișna–Gârbou Hills that make up most of the commune are represented only by their northern termination, which gradually inclines in this direction towards the wide terraced corridor of the Someș, to which the Almaș–Agrij Depression also opens.
 The corridor is limited to the west by the last extensions of the Prisnel Peak, represented by the Rona Peak (438 m).

 The relief is very varied, formed by an association of hilly peaks and valleys between slopes, all resulting from the fragmentation of the northwestern part of the Someș Plateau.
 In terms of altitude, the relief is between about 200 m in the meadows of Someș and its tributaries and 607 m in Pietrosu Peak, in the southeastern part of the commune.

+The relief energy reaches significant values, ranging from 200–300 m and even up to 400 m compared to the surrounding depressions, which partly accounts for the intensity of slope-related processes.
+The valleys exhibit considerable vertical incision, largely influenced by the geological structure, consisting of layers of sandstone, clay, marl, sand, conglomerates, and other materials.
+This vertical deepening is accompanied by active torrential erosion, which is mitigated or stabilized to some extent by the degree of forest cover.

 Hydrography

 The hydrographic network is relatively young in age.
 The territory of the commune is crossed by the middle course of the Someș, as well as three smaller tributaries of it: Valea Cristolțelului (Solonii), Valea Brâglezului (Gârboului) and Valea Almașului.
 The main hydrological characteristics of the tributaries of the Someș are given by their inclusion in the type of Transylvanian pericarpathian hydrological regime, with large spring waters, almost annual frequency (85–90%) and summer floods.
-The average density of the river network (taking into account the length of temporary valleys) is 0.39 km/km².
+The average density of the river network (taking into account the length of temporary valleys) is 0.39 km/km2.